What is an llms.txt File? The Complete Brand Guide (With Generator)

 How to Create Your llms.txt in 30 Minutes

-6. Verify it is publicly accessible: paste the URL directly into a browser.
-You should see raw plain text, not a download prompt or a rendered page.
+yourdomain.com/llms.txt. - Verify it: paste the URL directly into a browser.
+You should see raw plain text, not a download prompt and not a rendered page.
+If you see either of those, check your server's Content-Type configuration for

 How to Verify Your llms.txt is Working